LyfeOnEdge/appstore-workbench/README.md

 ##### Macintosh:
 - Extract appstore-workbench.zip
 - Mac users may already have a compatible version of python installed, try double-clicking appstoreworkbench.py
-- In a command prompt navigate to the dir you extracted the app to and type ```pip3 install -r requirements``` to install dependencies
+- In a command prompt navigate to the dir you extracted the app to and type ```pip3 install -r requirements.txt``` to install dependencies
   - If the file opens in a text reader, close the reader and right-click the file and open it with pylauncher
 - If this still doesn't work, install [python](https://www.python.org/downloads/release/python-373/)
 - To run the app: double-click `appstore-workbench.py`